RealTigerCZ/minesweeper/about.md

 the middle

 ## Features:
-- **Click highlighting and canceling:**
+- **Click highlighting:**
     - if you press covered tile -> texture will change
     - if you press uncovered tile -> texture of covered neighbours will change

+- **Click cancelling:**
-    - if you press one tile and slide to another -> click will be canceled
+    - when you press one tile and slide to another
-    - if you left click on tile with flag -> click will be canceled
+    - when you left click on tile with flag
+    - when game is won or lost

 - **Advanced clicking controls:**
     - left clicking on uncovered tile with number, uncoveres all their neighbours if you mark same number of bombs as are on number